itchono/aer506-chapter-problems/README.md

 For algebraic manipulations, I use MATLAB symbolic algebra.

+## Dependencies
+* A recent version of MATLAB
+* Symbolic Math Toolbox

 ## Install
 1. Clone the repo.
 2. Open MATLAB to any of the `CH*` folders.